Hate speech

 Hate speech is a term with varied meaning and has no single, consistent definition.
-Cambridge Dictionary defines hate speech as "public speech that expresses hate or encourages violence towards a person or group based on something such as race, religion, sex, or sexual orientation".
-The Encyclopedia of the American Constitution states that hate speech is "usually thought to include communications of animosity or disparagement of an individual or a group on account of a group characteristic such as race, color, national origin, sex, disability, religion, or sexual orientation".
-Hate speech can include incitement based on social class or political beliefs.
+According to Cambridge Dictionary, hate speech is defined as "public speech that expresses hate or encourages violence towards a person or group based on something such as race, religion, sex, or sexual orientation".
+Similarly, the Encyclopedia of the American Constitution states that hate speech is "usually thought to include communications of animosity or disparagement of an individual or a group on account of a group characteristic such as race, color, national origin, sex, disability, religion, or sexual orientation".
+Hate speech can include incitement based on social class or political beliefs and target minority or majority groups.
 There is no single definition of what constitutes "hate" or "disparagement".
 Legal definitions of hate speech vary from country to country.

 There has been much debate over freedom of speech, hate speech, and hate speech legislation.
-The laws of some countries describe hate speech as speech, gestures, conduct, writing, or displays that incite violence or prejudicial actions against a group or individuals on the basis of their membership in the group, or that disparage or intimidate a group or individuals on the basis of their membership in the group.
+The laws of some countries describe hate speech as speech, gestures, conduct, writing, or displays that incite violence or prejudicial actions against a group or individuals based on their membership in the group, or that disparage or intimidate a group or individuals based on their membership in the group.
 The law may identify protected groups based on certain characteristics.
 In some countries, a victim of hate speech may seek redress under civil law, criminal law, or both.
 In the United States, what is usually labelled "hate speech" is constitutionally protected.

 Hate speech is generally accepted to be one of the prerequisites for mass atrocities such as genocide.
 Incitement to genocide is an extreme form of hate speech, and has been prosecuted in international courts such as the International Criminal Tribunal for Rwanda.